12.1.1 Command Tree Element Conversion Functions

 Function: texinfo_register_command_formatting ($command_name, \&handler)

-$command_name is an @-command name, with the leading @. \&handler is the user defined function reference.
+$command_name is an @-command name, without the leading @. \&handler is the user defined function reference.

 The call of the user defined functions is: